Xardas0327/Learning2DEngine/Documentations/Breakout.md

 _Note: In the past, it was under the CC BY-NC 4.0, but it has changed from v1.7.0._

-For sounds, there is the irrKlang, which I use it with its non pro licence, which is [here](https://www.ambiera.com/irrklang/license.html).
+For sounds, there is the irrKlang, which I use it with its non pro license, which is [here](https://www.ambiera.com/irrklang/license.html).
 _Note: It is removeable from the code, if the USE_IRRKLANG_SOUND_ENGINE macro define as 0 and not 1._
 _But the irrKlang references have to be removed manually from the VC++ Directories, Linker and Post-Build Event._